debugferro/challenge_answers/README.md

 3.4.
 EXTRA: we could also add `validate_uniqueness_of :display_name` to the user model if that is what we wish to achieve.
 In order to accomplish this, we would need to change the callback call to `before_validation :build_display_name, on: :create`.

 3.5.
-EXTRA: the method `generate_token` is not used outside the class, far as shown to me.
-This indicates that if it is not used anywhere else, it should be refactored as the default size variable and the block variable are never used.
+EXTRA: the method `generate_token` is not used outside the class, according to the shown files.
+This indicates that if it is not used anywhere else, it should be refactored, as the default size variable and the block variable are unused.

 ## ✨ The final code

-As a result of these changes, the final code would look as follows:
+→ As a result of these changes, the final code would look as follows:

 ```ruby
 # app/models/user.rb